chinapandaman/PyPDFForm/docs/install.md

 PyPDFForm requires Python 3.7+.

 It is advised that a virtual environment is always created beforehand.
-Then install using the following command:
+Then you can run the following command:

 ```shell
 pip install PyPDFForm